 Muddy Mountain Environmental Education Area

 The 1,260-acre Muddy Mountain Environmental Education Area (EEA) is a popular recreation area south of Casper.
-The two-mile Interpretive Nature Trail connects the Lodgepole and Rim campgrounds.
-It has 28 interpretive signs and is handicap accessible.
-Two overlooks located on the trail provide a unique view of the valley below.
-Travel along this trail is limited to hikers only.
+The 2-mile Interpretive Nature Trail connects the Lodgepole and Rim campgrounds.
+This accessible trail has 28 interpretive signs and 2 scenic overlooks providing of the valley below.
+Travel along this trail is reserved for hikers and visitors using mobility devices.

 Opportunities for watching wildlife are favorable as forest, sagebrush, and grasslands provide habitat for blue grouse and fox, as well as deer, antelope, and elk.

 The 700-acre natural area is restricted to non-motorized recreational activities such as mountain biking, hiking, and primitive camping.
 The trail system inside the natural area accommodates hikers, mountain bikers, and horseback enthusiasts.
-A small parking area is located on the northwest corner of the boundary just east of Rim Campground.
-Two additional pedestrian gates are located along the western boundary.
+A small parking area is located in the north part of the site, just east of Rim Campground.
+Additional pedestrian gates are located along the eastern boundary.

 The remainder of the EEA consists of multi-use trails and a general recreation area.
 The Corral Loop Road provides motorized access to most of this area.
 The multi-use trail can be used by snowmobiles in the winter and ATVs in the summer.
 Primitive, dispersed camping with no facilities is allowed in this area.

 Access in the winter is limited to snowmachine/snowmobile via designated snowmobile trails by Wyoming State Trails.
 No full-size vehicular access is available in the winter/spring.
-Contact the Casper Field Office on status of road
+Contact the Casper Field Office on status of roads in the area.

 BLM Wyoming Know Before You Go